Home Buying Without a Contingency to Sell an Existing Home

 Buying a home with a contingency to sell is not always as easy as it sounds.
 It's not selling your existing home that is generally the problem, it's the reluctance of some sellers to accept your purchase offer as a contingent sale.
 If you want to make your head really hurt, think about what happens when you buy a home that is contingent on your home selling, and the buyer for your home is buying with a contingency to sell that buyer's home.

-It's the domino affect.
-You can have Seller A (which is you), selling to Buyer B. Buyer B is selling Buyer's B's home to Buyer C, which makes Buyer B's performance contingent on Buyer C. If Buyer C cannot close, neither can Buyer B nor you.
+It's the domino effect.
+You can have Seller A (which is you), selling to Buyer B. Buyer B is selling Buyer's B's home to Buyer C, which makes Buyer B's performance contingent C. If Buyer C cannot close, neither can Buyer B nor you.
 But if Buyer C is selling to Buyer D, you could have more problems.
 Because if Buyer D flakes out, the whole chain falls apart.

 A seller who accepts an offer under a domino sale like this is taking a greater risk than accepting an offer with only one contingency to sell because there are more ways the transaction can blow up.
 There are situations and types of real estate markets that might make it very difficult for a buyer with an existing home to sell to buy another home under a contingency of purchase.
 Because faced with selling to a buyer who has no contingency to sell or selling to a buyer with a contingency to sell, which is dependent on a third party's performance, which do you think a seller will choose?